catamphetamine/react-phone-number-input/README.md

 This component uses [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) which requires choosing a "metadata" set to be used, "metadata" being a list of phone number parsing and formatting rules for all countries.
 The complete list of rules is huge, so `libphonenumber-js` provides a way to optimize bundle size by choosing between `max`, `min`, `mobile` and custom metadata:

 * `max` — The complete metadata set, is about `140 kilobytes` in size (`libphonenumber-js/metadata.full.json`).
+Choose this when you need a strict version of `isValidPhoneNumber(value)` function, or if you need to get phone number type (fixed line, mobile, etc).

 * `min` — (default) The smallest metadata set, is about `75 kilobytes` in size (`libphonenumber-js/metadata.min.json`).
-Doesn't contain regular expressions for advanced phone number validation.
-Some simple phone number validation still works (basic length check, etc), it's just that it's loose compared to the "advanced" validation (not so strict).
-Choose this when not using `isValidPhoneNumber(value)` function.
+Doesn't contain regular expressions for advanced phone number validation ([`.isValid()`](https://github.com/catamphetamine/libphonenumber-js#isvalid)) and determining phone number type ([`.getType()`](https://github.com/catamphetamine/libphonenumber-js#gettype)) for most countries.
+Some simple phone number validation via `.isValid()` still works (basic length check, etc), it's just that it's loose compared to the "advanced" validation (not so strict).
+Choose this by default: when you don't need to get phone number type (fixed line, mobile, etc), or when a non-strict version of `isValidPhoneNumber(value)` function is enough.

 * `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `105 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).
-Choose this when using `isValidPhoneNumber(value)` function, but only dealing with mobile phone numbers.
+Choose this when you _only_ work with mobile numbers and a strict version of `isValidPhoneNumber(value)` function is required for validating mobile numbers.

 To use a particular metadata set import the component from the relevant sub-package: `react-phone-number-input/max`, `react-phone-number-input/min` or `react-phone-number-input/mobile`.